chhaviarora95/Salary-Prediction-Portfolio/README.md

 # Methodology

- - Data Wrangling - `Removed duplicates and
+ - Data Wrangling - `Removed duplicates and dropped misssing or null values in the dataset.`
+ -